Charles George Beauclerk: Background and education

 He was the only son of Topham Beauclerk and Lady Diana Spencer, Lady of the Bedchamber to Queen Charlotte.
-He had two half-brothers by his mother's first marriage to Frederick St John, 2nd Viscount Bolingbroke, namely George St John, 3rd Viscount Bolingbroke and Frederick St John (British Army officer).
+He had two half-brothers by his mother's first marriage to Frederick St John, 2nd Viscount Bolingbroke, namely George St John, 3rd Viscount Bolingbroke, and General Frederick St John.
 He had twin elder sisters: Elisabeth Beauclerk, who married their cousin George Herbert, 11th Earl of Pembroke, and (Anne) Mary Day Beauclerk, who famously had a long-term relationship with their half-brother Bolingbroke, resulting in several children.

-After an education at Eton (1782) and Christ Church, Oxford (1790), George Beauclerk went on a Grand Tour in 1794.
+After being educated at Eton (1782) and Christ Church, Oxford (1790), Charles Beauclerk went on a Grand Tour in 1794.
 He was a member of Brooks's and the Whig Club.

 Career

-On his return from the Continent, he paid £5000 for the constituency of Richmond in 1796, but his shyness held him back, and he is not known to have spoken in Parliament.
+On his return from the Continent, Beauclerk paid £5000 for the constituency of Richmond in 1796, but his shyness held him back, and he is not known to have spoken in Parliament.

 Beauclerk "took the Chiltern Hundreds" (i.e. resigned as an MP) in 1798, having sat as an opposition MP for just two years.